 This daily rate is often calculated by using your daily earnings prior to the accident.

-The general rule is that the money you receive for a personal injury case is not taxable under either state or federal law.
-This is true as to money for both economic and non-economic damages.
+The general rule is that the money you receive for a personal injury case is not taxable as long as you suffer:

 - physical injury, or